-- (i) the acquisition by a publicly traded real-estate company of: - (a) all or part of the issued share capital of a private company; - (b) assets (eg, properties) of a public or private company or partnership; and - (c) interests in other asset-owning vehicles, such as a limited liability partnership (LLP), English limited partnership, a Jersey Property Unit Trust (JPUT), or Guernsey Property Unit Trust (GPUT) etc;
+- 1. the acquisition by a publicly traded real-estate company of: - whether the buyer only wishes to acquire certain assets of the target; all or part of the issued share capital of a private company; - assets (eg, properties) of a public or private company or partnership; and - interests in other asset-owning vehicles, such as a limited liability partnership (LLP), English limited partnership, a Jersey Property Unit Trust (JPUT), or Guernsey Property Unit Trust (GPUT) etc;

-all such transactions being effected by way of a saleand-purchase agreement; and

-(ii) the acquisition of all or part of the issued share capital of a publicly traded real-estate company, or another real-estate company by a third party by way of a takeover offer or a scheme of arrangement to which the provisions of the City Code on Takeovers and Mergers (the Takeover Code) apply.
+all such transactions being effected by way of a sale-andpurchase agreement; and the acquisition of all or part of the issued share capital of a publicly traded real-estate company, or another real-estate company by a third party by way of a takeover offer or a scheme of arrangement to which the provisions of the City Code on Takeovers and Mergers (the Takeover Code) apply.

-If any of the the transactions detailed under (i) are classified as a 'reverse takeover' under the listing rules published by the UK Listing Authority (the Listing Rules) or AIM Rules for Companies (the AIM Rules), then shareholder consent and the publication of a prospectus or admission document will also be required, except in cases of companies with standard listings.
+If any of the transactions detailed under (i) are classified as a 'reverse takeover' under the listing rules published by the UK Listing Authority (the Listing Rules) or AIM Rules for Companies (the AIM Rules), then shareholder consent and the publication of a prospectus or admission document will also be required, except in cases of companies with standard listings.

-If the transaction is classified as a Class 1 transaction under the Listing Rules companies with a premium listing will need to obtain shareholder consent and publish a circular
+If the transaction is classified as a Class 1 transaction under the Listing Rules companies with a premium listing will need to obtain shareholder consent and publish a circular.